michael081906/Robotic-polishing/README.md

 rosrun robotic_polishing kukapcl.launch
 ```

-First cloud viewer window shows the point cloud of the wheel taken by the depth camera.
-After closing the window (make sure click only ONE time on X button), the program will continue rest of the algorithm.
+First cloud viewer window shows the pointcloud of the wheel taken by the depth camera.
+After closing the window (make sure you click only ONCE on X button), the program will continue.
 Switch back to gazebo and you can now see the robot is moving.

 If you would like to record by using rosbag, you can type:
 ```